rickschubert/conventional/README.md

 alias tests="conventional test"
 ```

-Now you can for example type `feat I have created a new feature` in your terminal and it will automatically invoke the script.
+Now you can type `feat I have created a new feature` in your terminal and it will automatically run our tool!

-Note: We have to use `tests` instead of `test` because `test` is a shell built-in command.
+Note: We want to alias `tests` for `test` because `test` is a shell built-in command which we don't want to override.